 Every year, Anglicare Tasmania surveys advertised rental properties and assesses their suitability for people living on low incomes.
 The proportion of suitable properties available for each household type was less than found last year.
 There were few properties that would be affordable for people depending on government income support payments, and in some areas absolutely none.
-While some areas had more properties suitable for families earning the minimum wage, a large proportion of these were in areas where the chances of finding employment were very low, or in more isolated communities with very high transport costs to find employment or to get to shops and to health and other services.
+While the North West region had more properties suitable for families earning the minimum wage, a large proportion of these were in more isolated areas where the chances of finding employment were very low, and with very high transport costs to get to shops and to health and other services.

 A number of the otherwise affordable properties were in shared accommodation, which is not suitable for everyone.
-Some advertisements indicated that the person would be required to share a room.

-We noted that some properties had various stated restrictions, including that a property would not be let to a person with a child, that applicants need to be employed or that bonds from community service organisations would not be accepted.
+We noted that some properties had various stated restrictions - including that a property would not be let to a person with a child, that applicants need to be employed or that bonds from community service organisations would not be accepted.